-The sound quality of the best 10 inch subwoofer hinges on many factors such as the materials used, power rate, sensitivity, and even the ported enclosures.
+The sound quality of the best 10 inch subwoofer hinges on many factors such as the materials used, power rate, and even the ported enclosures.
 Our team will dive into each section in detail below.

 If you have passive sound systems, meaning the sub doesn’t have its own amplifier, then searching for the right one is important.
 The placement of your sub will also impact the audio quality.
 Brands such as Infinity Reference will incorporate extra technologies like the Harman-Proprietary SSI to help improve the bass.